Write a method named

-Your function accepts a string parameter representing a filename of input.
+Your method accepts a string parameter representing a filename of input.

 The input file contains a collection of names, one per line, in the format of the example shown at right.